 Advertisement

 Intel Dual Core 3.1 GHz

 2GB RAM

 500GB Hard drive

 24" LED Monitor

 QWERTY keyboard and optical mouse

 Integrated LAN and Bluetooth

 DVD-Writer

 Multifunction inkjet printer

 Only R5999!

 9.1 Mr. Gobig doesn't understand some of the system specifications.
-Help him to identify the size of each of the following: • 9.1.1 The primary output device.
+Help him to identify the size of each of the following: 9.1.1 The primary output device.
 (1) 9.1.2 The amount of primary memory.
 (1) 9.2 The computer is listed as having an integrated LAN adapter.
 9.2.1 What does the term integrated mean?
 (1) 9.2.2 What implication does having an integrated LAN adapter (1) 9.3 The computer will have Bluetooth available for sending and receiving data.
-Comment on the advantage of using Bluetooth instead of infrared under each the following headings: n of 9.3.1 Speed (1) 9.3.2 Line of sight (1) 9.4 What does the term QWERTY signify with reference to the keyboard?
+Comment on the advantage of using Bluetooth instead of infrared under each of the following headings: of 9.3.1 Speed (1) 9.3.2 Line of sight (1) 9.4 What does the term QWERTY signify with reference to the keyboard?
 (1) 9.5 The computer will be bought with a high resolution LED monitor.
 9.5.1 What does the term resolution mean?
 (1) 9.5.2 Why should Mr. Gobig insist on buying high resolution monitors?
 (1) 9.5.3 How would one measure the size and quality of a monitor?
-(2) 9.6 You have recommended that the computer be bought with 4GB RAM instead 2GB RAM.
-Will double the amount of RAM double the speed of the computer Metivate your appropriate. ?
+(2) 9.6 You have recommended that the computer be bought with 4GB RAM instead of 2GB RAM.
+Will double the amount of RAM double the speed of the computer?
 Motivate your answer.
-(2) 9.7 Name TWO functions that are usually included in a multifunction printer, over above the fact that it can be used as a printer.
-(2) 9.8 Mr Gobig would like to invest in a scanner 9.8.1 What is the function of a scanner?
-(1) 9.8.2 How would he go about to get a printed document on to the computer a edit certain sections without retyping the whole document? nd (2) 9.8.3 Name TWO disadvantages that Mr Gobig should keep in mind when us scanner. ing a (2) 9.9 In certain situations it would be a good idea to use biometric input.
-In each of following cases recommend a type of biometric input that would be relevant: the 9.9.1 Dialing a number in your car while driving.
+(2) 9.7 Name TWO functions that are usually included in a multifunction printer, over a above the fact that it can be used as a printer. and (2) 9.8 Mr Gobig would like to invest in a scanner 9.8.1 What is the function of a scanner?
+(1) 9.8.2 How would he go about to get a printed document on to the computer an edit certain sections without retyping the whole document? d (2) 9.8.3 Name TWO disadvantages that Mr Gobig should keep in mind when usir scanner.
+9.9 In certain situations it would be a good idea to use biometric input.
+In each of the following cases recommend a type of biometric input that would be relevant: he 9.9.1 Dialing a number in your car while driving.
 (1) 9.9.2 A situation where a camera / webcam is available.
-(1) 9.10 Name TWO disadvantages of using biometric features as a security feature .
+(1) 9.10 Name TWO disadvantages of using biometric features as a security feature.
 (2) Mr. Gobig needs to buy software that will be used on the computers.
-This is an important investment as it would be expensive to replace the software of needed 9.11 Mr Gobig needs to find out if the software he will be using has any minimum system requirements.
-1 9.11.1 What does the term minimum system requirements mean?
-(1)
+This is an important investment as it would be expensive to replace the software of needed.
+9.11 Mr Gobig needs to find out if the software he will be using has any minimum